nkurniansyah/Olivia/README.md

 ```

-# Running Olivia using shinny app
+# Running Olivia using an R Shiny app

-Olivia is available in the shiny app.
-This app will be run locally using gist.github.com to avoid memory problems when users try to run an analysis using large samples and transcripts or gene count.
+Olivia is available as a Shiny app.
+This app will run locally on your computer using gist.github.com to avoid potential memory problems when users try to run an analysis using large samples and transcripts/gene counts.

 To run Olivia's shiny app, users need to have R/4.0.0 or above installed.
-Also, User needs to install few R packages and load them every time the user wants to run the app.
-Users need to run R code below every time they want to run Olivia using shiny app.
+Also, users need to install few R packages and load them before running the app.
+Please run the R code below before every use of the Olivia Shiny app.

 ```r